Tubular excision and Steklov eigenvalues: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Bruno Colbois and Jean Lagacé for reading an early version of the article.
+The author would like to thank Bruno Colbois and Jean Lagacé for reading an early version of the article and Léonard Tschanz and Bruno Colbois for helping with the multiplicity in the proof of Theorem \ref{thm:pointIntro}.
 The author is supported by NSERC.
 This work is a part of the PhD thesis of the author under the supervision of Alexandre Girouard.